SoniaSpindt/csa_textbook/Unit3/Methods/defining.md

 ***Name:*** This one is self-explanatory; it's the name of your method!
 You can choose the name that you give a method but you really should choose something that relates to what the method does.
 So if you define a method that somehow bakes the best cookies ever, you should consider naming your method `BakeBestCookiesEver`.
 Notice that the name contains no spaces!
 Don't include spaces in your method names because this will result in a compile-time error.
 Also, don't start your method names with a number --- this will also result in a compile-time error.

 ***Parameter List:*** This is the ingredient list of method definitions.
-This lists all of the information that your computer needs to successfully follow the recipe contained within the body of your method (*cough all of the statements and expressions found in between of the curly braces cough*).
+This lists all of the information that your computer needs to successfully follow the recipe contained within the body of your method (*cough all of the statements and expressions found in between of the parentheses cough*).
 For now, your parameter list will be empty (some recipes don't need any ingredients to work).

 Examine this example Java program, which contains a `Character` class.